Location: Meet at the Mead Base parking lot at the end of Diamond Ledge Rd, Sandwich, NH

 This Week's Program:

 Leaf peeper season is here!
 Explore the Squam region in its beautiful fall foliage by joining the SLA on a guided hike to Mt.
-Israel on Saturday, October 12th.
+Israel.
 For this 4.2 mile round-trip hike, we’ll ascend the Wentworth Trail up to the summit of Mt.
 Israel (2620‘) where we’ll eat lunch while enjoying the views of the surrounding ranges in their vibrant fall colors before retracing our steps back to the trailhead at Mead Base.

 This hike is led by a member of the SLA’s LRCC, so participants can hear about upcoming events and programs.
 Participants will also get to hear about the conservation work being done around Squam Lake, and ways that they can get involved in the coming months as they hike up to the summit.

-What to Bring: Hikers should come prepared with weather-appropriate hiking gear (layers, rain gear, and extra socks/shirts/hats/etc.), a packed lunch, and water,
+What to Bring: Hikers should come prepared with weather-appropriate hiking gear (layers, rain gear, and extra socks/shirts/hats/etc.), a packed lunch, and water.
+Masks for those who want to wear one though they are not required.

 Audience: This hike can be strenuous—parts of the trail are relatively steep—but all ages are welcome.
 Children must be accompanied by an adult.